rightson/corestack/docs/features/temporal_task_queue.md

 ## Overview

-This document outlines the design and implementation strategy for adopting Temporal as the task queue system for the lightweight-web-seed stack.
+This document outlines the design and implementation strategy for adopting Temporal as the task queue system for the corestack stack.
 Temporal provides a robust, scalable, and observable workflow orchestration platform that excels at managing long-running tasks, complex workflows, and distributed systems.

 **Implementation Status**: 🟢 Completed (100% complete)